mrcLrnzZ/mrcLrnzZ/README.md

 - 👋 Hi, I’m @mrcLrnzZ
 - 👀 I’m interested in Anything
 - 🌱 I’m currently learning Programming
 - 💞️ I’m looking to collaborate on other peoples
-- 📫 How to reach me? maybe in my email
+- 📫 How to reach me? hit me in my email
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I know that I know nothing